+With National Skin Cancer Action Week starting on Sunday 18th November, it has never been more important to raise awareness of skin cancer, and knowing how to prevent it.
 While the prevalence of skin cancer is very high in Australia, mortality rates have been declining since the 1980s.
 Even people diagnosed with melanoma have an overall 5-year survival rate of 90%.
-Still, melanoma is responsible for most of the skin cancer deaths in Australia, and, if discovered late, poses a serious health risk, making early detection vital.
+Still, melanoma is responsible for the majority of skin cancer deaths in Australia, and, if discovered late, poses a serious health risk, making early detection vital.

 Survival rates for skin cancer

 According to the Australian Institute of Health and Welfare, melanoma accounted for 3.8% of all deaths from cancer in Australia in 2016.
 Basal cell carcinoma and squamous cell carcinoma, the other two types of skin cancer, accounted for 1.2% of cancer deaths in Australia in the same year, despite being the most commonly diagnosed cancers in the country.

 Factors influencing a favourable outcome included being between 0-39 years old, female, and being diagnosed when the tumour was still below 2 mm in thickness.
 Generally, survival rates are always higher in people who have been diagnosed at earlier stages of the disease.
 While this does not mean that skin cancer immediately becomes untreatable when diagnosed later, it’s a good incentive to check your own skin regularly, go to professional skin checks once a year and to book an appointment as soon as possible if you notice any changes on your skin.